-Leena’s studies in India and Australia include a number of iconic green buildings as well as a range of contexts from activity based working (ABW), high density living, retail and transient environments to public buildings.
-Funding partners and industry stakeholders have used her research outcomes to validate design decisions toward improving development and procurement of buildings, and to manage facilities better to ensure they reach their potential.
+Leena is internationally recognised for pioneering detailed post-occupancy evaluations to develop a rich narrative of outcomes for people and buildings, and for her work in climate justice, zero carbon development and high-quality living and work environments.
+Her studies routinely include iconic green buildings as well as a range of contexts from activity-based working, high density living, retail and transient environments to public buildings and precincts.
+Funding partners and industry stakeholders have used her research outcomes to validate design decisions toward improving development and procurement of buildings, and to better manage facilities to ensure they reach their potential.

 At UTS, Leena teaches sustainable architectural design, thermal design, lighting, acoustics and advanced environmental control in buildings.
-Her recent Master of Architecture design studios at key brownfield sites explore the role of architecture as a catalyst for sustainability and regeneration in the city.
+She leads a Global Studio subject in India that’s focusses on climate justice and social sustainability, and Master of Architecture design studios that explore the role of architecture as a catalyst for sustainability and regeneration in the city.

 Technical Advisory Group, National Australian Building Environmental Scheme Rating Tool

 Expert IEQ Committee Member, Indian Society of Heating Refrigeration and Airconditioning Engineers

 Member, Australia New Zealand Architectural Science Association